openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 If you do not specify any of these, the binding will use the default which should work in most cases.
 Very few of them are needed in order to get a working camera and examples are shown in the `Full Example` section.

-DO NOT try and change a setting using PaperUI after using textual configuration as the two will conflict as the text file locks the settings preventing them from changing.

 | Parameter | Description |
 |-|-|